uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ## Module 11 (Caching)
 ■ **CloudFront** : CDN
+  - Enables companies to deploy an application close to end users
   - ex) A company is building an application that needs to deliver images and videos globally with minimal latency.
 Deliver the content through Amazon CloudFront can the company use to accomplish this in a cost effective manner.
   - Expire contents
     - TTL